bchiang7/v4/content/jobs/ZPP/index.md

 ---

 - looking for security issues, bugs and unwanted behaviour
-- i am involved in the application development
+- involved in web development
-- writing and analyzing source code
+- working with Java, Python and Docker
+- occasionally some cool smaller projects